 Payment and Fees

-We do not accept cash payments and from September 2021 we will no longer accept cheques or BACS payments.
+We do not accept cash or cheque payments.

 The price per session per child applies to all children.
 This is payable for all booked sessions including when your child is sick, on residential trips or on holiday.

 We do not charge for bank holidays or professional training days.

 Please ensure that fees are paid promptly.
 Non-payment of fees may result in your place being terminated.
 If you are having difficulty paying fees, please speak in confidence to the management.

 Late payments will be passed onto Chameleon Collections Debt Recovery.
 Please see our admissions policy for more details on when payments are due.

 If you pick up your child after the agreed time, you will incur the following late fees per child:

 Full session price for anything over 15 minutes.

 You must give us 2 weeks’ notice of termination or of changes to attendance.
 If you need to change the days that your child attends, please contact the manager or play leader.
 We will try to accommodate such changes wherever possible.